sffjunkie/astral/src/doc/index.rst

 Night
    The time between astronomical dusk of one day and astronomical dawn of the next

+Twilight
+   The time between dawn and sunrise or between sunset and dusk

+The Golden Hour
+   The time when the sun is between 4 degrees below the horizon and 6 degrees above.

+The Blue Hour
+   The time when the sun is between 6 and 4 degrees below the horizon.

 Time At Elevation
    the time when the sun is at a specific elevation for either a rising or a setting sun.